delabassee/java-lab/lab4-preview.md

 ## Overview

-In this lab, you will get some hands-on experiences with the Java SE *Preview Feature* mechanism.
+In this section, you will get some hands-on experiences with the Java SE *Preview Feature* mechanism.

-Preview Feature is one of the 3 mechanisms to add non-final features into the Java platform.
-The goal is to allow developers to use those non-final features in order to gather feedback and make necessary changes if needed before those features are made final and permanent into the Java platform.
+The Preview Feature mechanism enables to add non-final, fully specified, and implemented features into the Java platform.
+The goal is to allow developers to use those non-final features, to gather feedback, and to make necessary changes if needed before those features are made final and permanent into the Java platform.

+⚠️ Preview Features should be confused with Experimental Features or with Incubator Modules.
+For details, please check this [article](https://blogs.oracle.com/javamagazine/the-role-of-previews-in-java-14-java-15-java-16-and-beyond).

 * Preview Features, for new Java platform features fully specified and implemented but yet subject to adjustments